elixir-europe/rdmkit/pages/your_problem/data_classification.md

 ## Is my data sensitive?

+### Description

+Sensitive data is information that must be protected against unauthorised access.
+This can for example be personal or commercial information, but also information about breeding grounds of endangered species.
+What is considered sensitive informaiton is usually regulated by national laws and may differ between countries.
+You should be very cautious when you are dealing with potentially sensitive information.

 ### Considerations

 * If you deal with any information about individuals from the EU, you are bound by the GDPR and such data is called “personal data”.